mattwarren/mattwarren.github.io/_posts/2016-03-30-Coz-Finding-Code-that-Counts-with-Causal-Profiling.md

 If you want to find out any more information about Coz, here is a list of useful links:

 - The Coz paper ["Finding Code that Counts with Causal Profiling"](http://sigops.org/sosp/sosp15/current/2015-Monterey/printable/090-curtsinger.pdf)
-- [Comprehensive write-up on the paper](http://blog.acolyer.org/2015/10/14/coz-finding-code-that-counts-with-causal-profling/) from the morning paper
+- [Comprehensive (and more in-depth) write-up](http://blog.acolyer.org/2015/10/14/coz-finding-code-that-counts-with-causal-profling/) on the paper from "the morning paper" blog
 - [Coz GitHub repository](https://github.com/plasma-umass/coz)
   - [Getting started with Coz](https://github.com/plasma-umass/coz#using-coz)
   - [Coz profiling modes](https://github.com/plasma-umass/coz#profiling-modes)
 - Presentation by [Charlie Curtsinger](http://www.cs.grinnell.edu/~curtsinger/research/) (one of the authors of Coz)
   - [Video](https://www.youtube.com/watch?v=jE0V-p1odPg)
   - [Slides](http://www.cs.grinnell.edu/~curtsinger/files/coz_slides.pdf)
-- [Causal Profiling for Go](https://morsmachine.dk/causalprof) and attempt to implement Coz within the Go runtime
+- [Causal Profiling for Go](https://morsmachine.dk/causalprof) is an attempt to implement Coz within the Go runtime